 Even a complete beginner can find the right waves in Sri Lanka, no matter how small they need to be – and with the Sri Lankan beachfront lined with surf school after surf school, it’s never too late to start.
 Sri Lanka is a world-famous surf destination, with year-round surfing made possible by alternating seasons on each coast.

-While there are lots of mammoth swells reserved for the super surfers who come here to spend full days in the warm waters honing their expertise, there’s also an abundance of gentle breaks in quieter and more manageable coves.
+While there are plenty of mammoth swells reserved for the super surfers who come here to spend full days in the warm waters honing their expertise, there’s also an abundance of gentle breaks in quieter and more manageable coves.
 Here, beginners can get a taste of the meditative, freeing, exhilarating thrill of waiting for (and maybe even catching) a wave, however timid.

-Even if surfing isn’t for you, you’ll enjoy spending a day on a lounger in the sun, drink in hand, admiring the incredible skill of accomplished surfers as they ride waves until the sun starts to fall.
-Keep an eye out for the stilt fishermen too, as they perch themselves above the water to get their daily catch.
+Even if surfing isn’t for you, you’ll hopefully enjoy spending a day on a lounger in the sun, drink in hand, admiring the incredible skill of accomplished surfers as they ride the waves until the sun starts to fall.
+Keep an eye out for the stilt fishermen too, as they perch above the water to get their daily catch.

 8. Because you can order curry for breakfast